MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-macos-with-jamf-pro.md

 ms.collection: M365-identity-device-management
 ---

-# Deploy the Microsoft Enterprise SSO plug-in for Apple Devices (preview)
+# Deploy the Microsoft Enterprise SSO plug-in for Apple Devices (preview) with MDMs

 This documentation has been moved.
 The new documentation locations are below: